A Stock-Flow Framework for Editorial Board Dynamics: The Case of Economics Journals, 1866-2019: Data analysis

 During the initial 80-year period (1866–1946), the total number of seats and members grew gradually.
 This expansion occurred alongside a stable median board size, indicating that growth was driven primarily by the entry of new journals that replicated the editorial board structures of existing ones.
 Throughout this period, most members held only a single editorial position, as evidenced by the low and stable seats-per-member ratio, which peaked at just 1.15 in 1936.

 A decisive inflection point arrived between 1946 and 1956.
 In this single decade, the total number of seats more than doubled (from 1,196 to 2,825), as did the community of members (from 1,074 to 2,484).
 However, this growth did not alter the fundamental structure of journal governance.
-Editorial boards remained limited in size and the practice of interlocking editorship, i.e. scholars holding multiple positions on boards of different journals, was not yet widespread.
+Editorial boards remained limited in size and the practice of scholars holding multiple positions on boards of different journals, was not yet widespread.

 The year 1956 seems to mark the end of this small-scale era.
 The following decades saw the consolidation of a new model of journal governance, characterized by larger editorial boards: after 1966, the median board size began a steady climb from 10 to 31 by 2019.
 The concurrent rise in the seats-per-journal indicator suggests the emergence of journals with significantly larger editorial boards.
 After 1976, the seats-per-member ratio increased from a historically stable 1.1 to reach 1.4, signaling the emergence of systematic interlocking editorship.